hannes/MonetDBLite/README.md

 ### 9. I don't like Java that much, can I use this for another programming languages for the JVM?

 Yes you can!
-You can easily import Java libraries for other JVM programming languages like Scala.
+You can easily import Java libraries for other JVM programming languages such as Scala.
 The following example creates a JDBC Embedded connection in Scala:

 ```scala
 var connection:Connection = null